ConsciousML/Autonomous-RC-Car/README.md

 The goal of this project was to build an autonomous remote controlled car using deep learning.
 The car is embedded with a Raspberry Pi and a Convolutional Neural Network (CNN) to predict in real-time the speed and the steering angle.
 We used an ultrasonic sensor to stop the car when encountering obstacles and another CNN for detecting stop signs.

+## Demo
+You can find some videos of the car's performance in the directory `data/demo`.

 ## Installation
 Run the following line to create the appropriate conda environment:
 ```bash